-Watch: Haboob dust storm tears through Death Valley - NewsBreak
+WATCH: Haboob dust storm tears through Death Valley - NewsBreak

 The NOAA GOES-16 weather satellite showed the haboob forming in the north end of Death Valley pushing south into the Badwater Basin area.

-There were no reports of damage or injuries.Copyright 2022 Nexstar Media Inc. All rights reserved.
+There are no reports of damage or any injuries.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0